DrEntropy/ToySOCCore/README.md

 Output is at F0, should be 78 decimal
 F1 should be 10

 Still doesn't test everything, but good enough for this project.
+A shorter (and easier to enter) program is also provided.